 My prototype has successfully been able to cut five types of rope to varying degrees corresponding to their cut resistance.
 The force on the blade is such that it cuts partially through rope samples, but in most cases they are strong enough to stop the blade before it cuts all the way through.
 The final deliverables for this project are this report, which includes the SolidWorks models for the prototype, and the prototype itself, which will be delivered to Sterling Rope at the end of the semester.

 Hamilton, Christine Mary, "Prototyping a transportable demonstration for cut resistance" (2017).
-Theses, Dissertations, and Projects.
-1824.
+Honors Project, Smith College, Northampton, MA.

 Off Campus Download